argouml-tigris-org/argouml/www/profiles/uml14/README.txt

        profile, importing all MagicDraw "modules", and writing out as "rich" XMI file which was then imported into ArgoUML and written back out again to strip all MagicDraw extensions.

+- metaprofile.xmi - contains the elements needed to create profiles with ArgoUML.